 ALN at NYP

-Pupils are identified as having ALN if they have a learning difficulty that requires additional learning provision (ALP) which is ‘additional to’ and ‘different from’ that which is provided across the school.
+Pupils are identified as having ALN if they have a learning difficulty that requires additional learning provision (ALP), which is ‘additional to’ and ‘different from’ that which is provided across the school.
 Information is collected through a number of different communication routes, including transition between classes, teacher feedback to the ALNCo, parental concerns, and regular diagnostic assessments to track progress.
-Once identified as having a barrier to learning which impacts upon the progress they make, pupils will be closely monitored using a graduated response of provision suited to their individual need.
-A one page profile (some of which contain specific targets) may be created and reviewed twice a year if they are receiving targeted provision.
-These documents are designed with the pupil at the centre and are carried out using a person centred approach.
-Parents are also involved in the creation and reviewing of these documents, which will be shared with parents during parents evenings / arranged meetings.
+Once identified as having a barrier to learning that impacts their progress, pupils will be closely monitored using a graduated response of provision suited to their individual needs.
+A one-page profile (some containing specific targets) may be created and reviewed twice a year if they receive targeted provisions.
+These documents are designed with the pupil at the centre and are carried out using a person-centred approach.
+Parents are also involved in creating and reviewing these documents, which will be shared with parents during parents' evenings / arranged meetings.
 Those receiving universal provision are tracked and monitored in other ways.

-Nant-y-Parc has a team of trained Learning Support Assistants (LSAs) who are involved in providing a range of interventions which focus on a number of different areas of need.
-Pupils who have a recognised additional learnng need may also, if agreed, receive 1:1 support from LSAs.
+Nant-y-Parc has a team of trained Learning Support Assistants (LSAs) who are involved in providing a range of interventions that focus on several different areas of need.

-Please refer to the school's provision map beloew for information on which intervention sits within which of the following categories e.g. universal provision, targeted provision, and specific support.
+Please refer to the school's provision map below for information on which intervention falls within which category, e.g., universal provision, targeted provision, and specific support.